Baby, mum die after she has epileptic seizure and falls on him - NZ Herald

 "Marie and I sought what we thought was the best possible care for her and paid to go private.
 We were let down and we feel failed by the system."

-Marie had been diagnosed with epilepsy in 2010, and had multiple seizures during her first and second pregnancies.
+Marie Downey was diagnosed with epilepsy in 2010, and had multiple seizures during her first and second pregnancies.
 She had been treated by the same obstetrician and gynaecologist for all three pregnancies – Dr O'Donoghue.

 Stress and fatigue are "precipitators for seizures" in Marie, with breastfeeding possibly adding to her stress.

-The inquest heard there were communication deficiencies and that Dr O'Donoghue had not written to Marie Downey's neurologist Dr Peter Kinirons about Marie's third pregnancy.
+The inquest heard there were communication deficiencies and that O'Donoghue had not written to Marie Downey's neurologist Dr Peter Kinirons about the third pregnancy.

 "I regret that I didn't write to him at that time.
 It is an oversight I regret."